Signs, Withdrawal Symptoms, & Treatment Options

-At Principles Recovery Center in Davie, FL we treat the above substances as well as numerous others ranging from Alcohol, Crack/Cocaine, and Crystal Meth to Flakka, Hallucinogens, Inhalants, Marijuana, MDMA, Methamphetamine, Steroids, and many others.
+At Principles Recovery Center in Davie, FL we treat the above substances as well as numerous others ranging from Alcohol, Crack/Cocaine, and Crystal Meth to Flakka, Hallucinogens, Inhalants, Marijuana, MDMA, and many others.
 Our drug rehab program in South Florida offers you the opportunity to overcome addiction for good.

 If you have any questions about our treatment options for heroin addiction, or to schedule a free consultation and assessment, please call Principles Recovery Center toll-free at 855-744-1056.
 As everyone is different and has different needs, we are happy to discuss the best options for your unique situation.